MarteXcoin-documentation/Documentation/merchants/getting-started.rst

 `German <https://github.com/dashpay/docs/raw/master/merchants/Spark-Payments-Uphold-German.pdf>`__.

 To use Spark, open the app on your device.
-If this is the first time you are using the app, you will need to specify a Dash address to receive payments from the system, as well as your chosen fiat currency.
+If this is the first time you are using the app, you will need to specify a MarteX address to receive payments from the system, as well as your chosen fiat currency.
 You can change this information at any time from the menu.
 To generate a payment invoice, enter the amount in fiat currency.
-Spark will generate a QR code containing your specified address and the requested amount, denominated in Dash.
+Spark will generate a QR code containing your specified address and the requested amount, denominated in MarteX.
 The customer scans the QR code, and the app will display a visual indication when payment is complete.

 .. figure:: img/spark-pay.png